 Decompiled code is better than nothing (especially if it's decompiled with dotPeek) but sometimes you want to explore an assembly exactly the way it had been originally written, and be able to read comments its developers have made.
 Sometimes dotPeek can help with that: it is able to get symbol information and recreate source code from Microsoft Reference Source Center and SymbolSource.org.
 You can try calling Navigate | Navigate To | Sources from Symbol Files on a type or member and see if symbol information for this particular assembly is available.
 You can even go as far as make downloading symbol files the default action for Go to declaration - to do so, go to Tools | Options | Decompiler and select Allow downloading from remote locations.

 In the best traditions of JetBrains tools, you rarely need to use a mouse when working with dotPeek: switching between the Assembly Explorer and the Source Viewer; opening File Structure, Find Results, Type Hierarchy and other tool windows doesn't require mouse clicks: every tool window is assigned a shortcut of its own (see the Windows menu for shortcut hints), and getting back to the code view area is as easy as pressing Esc.

 When it comes to customizing your workspace within dotPeek, you do need the mouse but otherwise, it's plain easy and familiar.
 Tool windows behave the same way they do in Visual Studio: they can be left floating or docked in multiple positions.
-Find Results and Type Hierarchy support multiple tabs, allowing you to have several sets of search results or hierarchies open at the same time, and File Structure content can be filtered to only display results that match a search string:
+Find Results and Type Hierarchy support multiple tabs, allowing you to have several sets of search results or hierarchies open at the same time.
+If you start typing in most of tool windows, the content is filtered to only display results that match the search string: